 - Can I have friends or family come to my group campsite for the day?

-- Are pets allowed?
+- Are dogs allowed?
 If so, are there any additional fees?

 - What are the quiet hours?